raycmorgan/sqlbox/README.md

 });
 ```

-Yep, it is as low level as that.
-Exactly the same as just having just the db connection.
+Yep, it is that low level.
+It is just the db client, that one you created in `sqlbox.createClient`.
 Maybe something higher will be included later.

-## Complete Example
+## Complete example

 ```javascript
 var sqlbox = require('sqlbox');